gbdev/pandocs/content/pixel_fifo.md

 ### VRAM Access
-At various times during PPU operation read access to VRAM is blocked and the value read is FFh:
+At various times during PPU operation read access to VRAM is blocked and the value read is $FF:
 - In double speed mode (beginning of mode 3)
 - If not CGB (beginning of mode 3)
 - When searching OAM and index 37 is reached, if not CGB (mode 2)